top of page

 Santa Barbara County Homeowners

-Santa Barbara County is the 5th least affordable small metropolitan housing market in the nation (NAHB/Wells Fargo HOI 2022).
+Santa Barbara County is the least affordable small metropolitan housing market in the nation (NAHB).
 The affordability gap between local wages and housing costs affects households across a broad range of socio-economic status.
 Our low-income Target Population is most vulnerable to high housing costs and faces severe cost burden, overcrowding or substandard living conditions.

 The Santa Barbara County Affordability Gap

-In Q1 of 2022, only 10% of County households could afford the median priced single-family home of $1,162,500.
+In Q1 of 2024, only 11% of County households could afford the median priced single-family home of $1,050,000.
 This figure is significantly low as contrasted with 31% of County households being able to afford the median home price in July 2020 (CA Association of Realtors).
 Additionally, the South County median home price is even higher.
-Year to date from September 2022, the South County median home price was $2,186,000, with the average sale price being even higher at $3,375,107.
+As of June 2024, the South County median home price was $2,250,000, with the average sale price being even higher at $3,714,928.
 (Knight Real Estate Group).

 A major identified obstacle to homeownership is the lack of adequate down payment resources.
 A 2015 Coastal Housing Coalition (CHC) survey found that many local employees wish to put down roots in the community but are unable to afford to purchase a home.
 The CHC survey also found that lack of affordable housing was a primary concern of both employees and employers and negatively impacts the ability of local firms to retain high quality staff and expand operations.
 A significant number of firms indicated they might expand elsewhere or relocate outside our region entirely.
 These trends indicate severe community need and high demand for our Workforce Homebuyer assistance program.